czervenka/python-games/make_module_callable/README.md

 Callable module
 ===============
 It is nice to play with Python magic.
-This is en example how to pretend a callable modul.
+This is en example how to pretend a callable module.

 Use this idea with extreme caution as this kind of magic makes mostly more difficulties than profit.

 Example
 -------